Quantum Programming Without the Quantum Physics: Quantum Programming as Probabilistic Programming

-Reversibility induces a more pervasive change, discussed in great detail for classical languages by Gl\"uck and Yokoyama \cite{GluckYokoyama2023ReversibleComputingProgramming}.
+Reversibility induces a more pervasive change, which has been studied extensively in classical languages \cite{GluckYokoyama2023ReversibleComputingProgramming}.
 An assignment like \lstinline{y := x} is quintessentially irreversible, as it erases information about the value previously held by \lstinline{y}.
 A standard trick is to use XOR-assignment \lstinline{y ^= x} instead, which can be undone by executing \lstinline{y ^= x} once more.
 But for this reversal to work, the value of \lstinline{x} must remain undisturbed by the modification to \lstinline{y}.
 QPPL ensures this by requiring that the right-hand side \lstinline{x} (which in general can be an expression referencing multiple variables) does not mention the assigned-to variable \lstinline{y}.

 A similar provision is needed for conditionals.
 To undo a conditional like \lstinline{if COND: BODY}, it is necessary to know whether the \lstinline{BODY} was executed and therefore needs to be undone.
 For this, it is necessary to preserve the value of \lstinline{COND} across the execution of \lstinline{BODY}.
 QPPL ensures this by requiring that \lstinline{BODY} does not assign to variables mentioned in \lstinline{COND}.